 CIVICA embodies the European idea in its purest form: "United in diversity."

-As CIVICA, we strive to find solutions to complex societal challenges around four key topics.
+As CIVICA, we strive to find solutions to complex societal challenges around four thematic priorities.
 We chose these topics because they reflect both pressing contemporary issues and our joint expertise.

 - Societies in Transition, Crises of Earth